cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 `MONITORING_QUERIES_CONFIGMAP` is by default set to `postgresql-operator-default-monitoring` in the operator configuration.

 If you want to disable the default set of metrics, you can:
-- disable it at operator level: set the `MONITORING_QUERIES_CONFIGMAP` key to `""` (empty string), in the operator ConfigMap.
+- disable it at operator level: set the `MONITORING_QUERIES_CONFIGMAP`/`MONITORING_QUERIES_SECRET` key to `""` (empty string), in the operator ConfigMap.
 Changes to operator ConfigMap require an operator restart.
 - disable it for a specific Cluster: set `.spec.monitoring.disableDefaultQueries` to `true` in the Cluster.

 !!!
 Important
-    The ConfigMap specified via `MONITORING_QUERIES_CONFIGMAP` will always be copied to the Cluster's namespace with a fixed name:
+    The ConfigMap or Secret specified via `MONITORING_QUERIES_CONFIGMAP`/`MONITORING_QUERIES_SECRET` will always be copied to the Cluster's namespace with a fixed name: `postgresql-operator-default-monitoring`.
-    `postgresql-operator-default-monitoring`.
-So, if you intend to have default metrics, you should not create a ConfigMap with this name in the cluster's namespace.
+    So that, if you intend to have default metrics, you should not create a ConfigMap with this name in the cluster's namespace.

 ### Differences with the Prometheus Postgres exporter